Atharv42/Chef-Claude/INTERVIEW_NOTES.md

 **30-second pitch for an interviewer:**

-> "Chef Claude is a React 19 + Vite single-page app that lets users enter ingredients they have at home, optionally apply dietary filters like Vegetarian or Gluten-Free, and get an AI-generated recipe.
-The response streams in word by word using the Fetch Streams API and SSE.
-It persists the last 5 recipes in localStorage with timestamps so users can browse and reload past results.
-I built it to practice integrating a real LLM API, implementing streaming UI, and managing several pieces of async state at once."
+> "Chef Claude is a React 19 + Vite single-page app powered by Llama 3.3-70B via Groq's free inference API.
+Users enter ingredients, optionally apply dietary filters like Vegetarian or Gluten-Free, and get a recipe streamed back word by word using the Fetch Streams API and Server-Sent Events.
+It persists the last 5 recipes in localStorage so users can browse and reload past results instantly without a new API call.
+I built it to practice real LLM API integration, streaming UI patterns, and managing several async state pieces at once — and I ran into real debugging challenges along the way, like hitting rate limits on Gemini's free tier and diagnosing an invalid API key through the network tab."

 ---